 - Simply put, the MIG-MSI is a color-coded indicator that signals the market's sentiment regarding economic growth risk.
 It is read left to right chronologically.
 A green indicator on the MIG-MSI indicates that the market's sentiment towards growth risk is positive.
 A gray indicator indicates that the market's sentiment towards growth risk is neutral or inconclusive.
-A red indicator indicates that the market's sentiment towards growth risk is neutral or inconclusive.
-A red indicator indicates that the market's sentiment towards growth risk is neutral or inconclusive.
-A red indicator indicates that the market's sentiment towards growth risk is neutral or inconclusive on the graph is the level of the MIG-MSI.
+A red indicator indicates that the market's sentiment towards growth risk is negative.
+The black line on the graph is the level of the MIG-MSI.
 The degree of the signal above or below the neutral reading is an indication the signal's current strength. - Momentum as we are defining it is the use of the past behavior of a series as a predictor of its future behavior.